-We are subject to a number of pending federal and state regulatory investigations, examinations, inquiries, requests for information and/or other actions.
+We are subject to a number of pending federal and state regulatory investigations, examinations, inquiries, requests for information and other actions, including those discussed below.

 In December 2012, we entered into a Consent Order with the New York Department of Financial Services (NY DFS) in which we agreed to the appointment of a Monitor to oversee our compliance with an Agreement on Servicing Practices.
 The Monitor began its work in 2013, and we continue to cooperate with the Monitor.
 We devote substantial resources to regulatory compliance, and we incur, and expect to continue to incur, significant ongoing costs with respect to compliance in connection with the Agreement on Servicing Practices and the work of the Monitor.
 In early February 2014, the NY DFS requested that Ocwen put an indefinite hold on an acquisition from Wells Fargo Bank, N.A. of MSRs and related servicing advances relating to a portfolio of approximately 184,000 loans with a UPB of approximately \$39.0 billion.
-The NY DFS expressed an interest in evaluating further our ability to handle more servicing.
+The NY DFS expressed an interest in evaluating further our ability to manage additional servicing.
 We have agreed to place the transaction on indefinite hold.
-The NY DFS has also inquired about certain other aspects of our business, including certain aspects of our business dealings with Altisource, HLSS, AAMC and Residential, the interests of our directors and executive officers in these companies, an online auction business owned by Altisource, the role of Altisource in certain lender-placed insurance arrangements and the provisions contained in releases we use in connection with litigation settlements.
+The NY DFS has also inquired about certain other aspects of our business, including certain aspects of our business dealings with Altisource, HLSS, AAMC and Residential, the interests of our directors and executive officers in these companies, an online auction business owned by Altisource, the role of Altisource in certain lender-placed insurance arrangements, the provisions contained in releases we use in connection with litigation settlements and certain erroneously dated borrower correspondence that we sent.
 We are cooperating with the NY DFS on these matters.
-We cannot currently estimate the outcome of the NY DFS evaluation or its impact on us.
-Actions by the NY DFS, if any, could have a material impact on Ocwen's ongoing business and financial condition.